Aurora Engine Upgrade with Cloudformation

 05 June, 2023

-Following these steps will cause downtime unless blue/green RDS deployments are configured
+Note that following these steps will cause downtime unless blue/green RDS deployments are configured.

 Example infrastructure

 Consider this simplified example running an Aurora MySQL cluster with a single DB instance.
-The cluster is running latest MySQL 5.7 engine version, and both have a custom parameter group:
+The cluster is running the latest MySQL 5.7 engine version, and both are using a custom parameter group:

 ClusterParamGroup: